erlango/unifier/README.md

 unifier
 =======

-A CSS preprocessor for Unify which leverage the future of spec-compliant CSS.
+A CSS preprocessor for Unify (A component-based UI framework for Single-Page Interface) which leverage the future of spec-compliant CSS.